 Shannon's diversity depends on the total number of species, as well as the evenness in the proportional abundances.
 By dividing Shannon's diversity by the natural logarithm of the number of species, evenness is a measure of how evenly fish are distributed among species.
-In this study, Shannon's diversity was calculated by using the estimated count densities from the HBM to calculate the proportional abundance of each species.
+In this study, count densities from the count model for Rainbow Trout, Suckers, Burbot and Northern Pikeminnow were combined with the equivalent count estimates for Bull Trout and Adult Mountain Whitefish from the abundance model to calculate the proportional abundances and Shannon's Index of evenness.